 The report highlights the following physical signs of climate change that can impact our health, cause migration and displacement, and threaten food security:

 - Several heat records were broken in recent years.
-2016 was the warmest, 2019 was the second warmest year on record, and 2010 to 2019 was the warmest decade on record.
+2016 was the warmest year on record, followed by 2019 as the second warmest, and the decade from 2010 to 2019 was the warmest decade on record.

 - Since 1980, the succeeding decades have been warmer than the previous one.